 My political tour was with Coiste Tours which I really enjoyed but they account for just one view of the conflict.
 Instead you can take Belfast political tours with both Republican and Loyalist ex-political prisoners for 2 different perspective on “The Troubles.”

 The tours are three hours long and cover 2.5 miles.
 They start at Divis Tower in Falls Road.
 They are a unique way to get real insights into ‘The Troubles' with those who were personally affected by the conflict.
 You also get a chance to sign the Peace Wall at the end of your experience.
+Please note that the tour below may differ to the details and stops in my tour.

 - Things To Do in Belfast